- Uveal melanoma is the most commonly diagnosed primary intraocular malignancy in adults

 - B-scan ultrasonography: dome or mushroom-shaped choroidal mass.
 Anterior border is highly reflective, but mass is acoustically hollow, giving a dark appearance within the tumor (Figure 10)

-- OCT reveals hyperreflective choroidal lesions and, in some cases, associated subretinal fluid
+- Optical coherence tomography (OCT) reveals hyperreflective choroidal lesions and, in some cases, associated subretinal fluid

 - Fluorescein angiogram (FA) may reveal double circulation (both retinal and choroidal circulation), especially in amelanotic melanomas and melanomas that have broken through the Bruch membrane

-- CT or MRI if opaque media precludes clinical exam
+- Computed tomography (CT) or magnetic resonance imaging (MRI) if opaque media precludes clinical exam

-- Positron emission tomography (PET)/CT scan has shown high sensitivity for finding liver metastasis at time of diagnosis
+- MRI shows the highest sensitivity for finding liver metastasis at time of diagnosis.
+Positron emission tomography (PET)/CT scan has also shown high sensitivity for finding liver metastasis at time of diagnosis

 - The Collaborative Ocular Melanoma Study (COMS) reported 99% accuracy in the clinical diagnosis of choroidal melanoma